History

 1969

-After prayer and much perseverance the church were able to rent the old Free Church of England on Ashford Road which had been built in 1928 before being used as a school canteen.
-After much renovation, the church held opening services on the 9th August 1969.
+After prayer and much perseverance the church were able to rent the old Free Church of England on Ashford Road which had been built in 1928.
+That church had closed and the building used as a school canteen.
+Following extensive renovation, the church held opening services on the 9th August 1969.

 Over 300 hundred attended and there was a marquee on the Homewood School recreation ground which at that time was next to the church.

 In 1984, Bernard retired and a new minister was appointed; Peter Sanderson from Sheffield.
 This was a long and fruitful time with various initiatives especially amongst the younger people bearing fruit.
-Norman Hopkins, who later went into full time ministry and John McDonald who served as Grace Baptist Mission director for __ years both served as elders throughout this time.
-Peter became seriously ill in ___ and subsequently died at a relatively young age.
-Montaz Ali and Peter Mawson subsequently served consecutive pastorates continuing the church’s strong emphasis on evangelical preaching.
+Norman Hopkins, who later went into full time ministry and John McDonald who later served as Grace Baptist Mission director, both served as elders throughout this time.
+Peter became seriously ill towards the end of his ministry and subsequently died at a relatively young age.
+Montaz Ali and Peter Mawson served consecutive pastorates continuing the church’s strong emphasis on Evangelical preaching.